Tomasdagen, Tomas Day, Dec. 21.

 Testing the Beer

 Tomas Day was also the day the beer was ready.
 It had been tested the first time on Anna's Day (referring to the nsme's day for Anna on Dec.
 9), so it was drunk happily to Tomas.
 This could also be marked on the calendars, in the form of a jug or a barrel.
 On Gotland one spoke of Tomas “fylletunne.”
 (Tomas, the drunk).

 For the most part all the hard work was now finished and in many places there was talk of the holiday peace and quiet.
 In Småland among other places, there are many accounts of millers who tried to grind meal on Thomas eve.
 As a rule, an elf turned up, who sat on the wheel stock or stuck something in the pinion.
 That was strong advice that one should not grind further until after Christmas.

-It was not quiet and peaceful, however, since Tomas was also a regular day for markets.
-This was the time when everyone would buy what had not prepared by oneself for the holiday.
+It was not altogether quiet and peaceful, however, since Tomas was also a regular day for markets.
+This was the time when everyone would buy what had not been prepared by oneself for the holiday.